kyma-project/kyma/docs/03-tutorials/00-serverless/svls-03-expose-function.md

 >**NOTE:** Kyma Dashboard uses Busola, which is not installed by default.
 Follow the [instructions](https://github.com/kyma-project/busola#installation) to install it.

 1. Select a Namespace from the drop-down list in the top navigation panel.
-Make sure the Namespace includes the Function that you want to expose through an API Rule.
+Make sure the Namespace includes the Function that you want to expose through an APIRule.

 2. Go to **Workloads** > **Functions** and select the Function you want to expose.